cholmes/mapstory/manual/manual.rst

 --------------

-At the moment, MapStory provides some support for editing styles when a StoryLayer is part of a StoryMap.
+At the moment, MapStory provides some support for editing styles when a StoryLayer is part of a MapStory.
 Styles in MapStory are stored in an open text format known as
 `SLD <http://docs.geoserver.org/stable/en/user/styling/sld-introduction.html>`_ .
 This means they can be edited by hand or in other tools, such as